A project page about a measurement library.

 Pretext

-Drag a shape.
+Drag a silhouette.
 Click one to see what it does.
-Type a prompt to make a new one.
+The sun moves on its own — click to pause it.

 Once you grant yourself permission to ask that question every frame, the obvious next thing is text routing around the actual silhouette of an arbitrary shape.
 Not its bounding box.
 The points of the star, the cleft of the heart, the negative space inside a key.
 That is what the page you are reading is doing right now.